Contact Us for a Free Consultation (213) 542-0979

 What Is The Role Of A Grand Jury In A Federal Criminal Case?

-Basically, federal grand juries decide whether or not cases are going to be filed at the federal criminal level.
-The prosecutors are in charge of orchestrating grand juries and they are putting on evidence in front of the grand jury to prove whatever charges they want to prove.
+Federal grand juries decide whether or not cases will be filed at the federal criminal level.
+The prosecutors are in charge of orchestrating grand juries, and they present evidence to the grand jury to prove whatever charges they want to prove.

-You, as a defendant, are not entitled to be there and you're not entitled to have your attorney there.
-Sometimes, people who are the targets of grand jury investigation are subpoenaed there.
-Obviously, at that point, you can have your attorney advise you as to how to proceed related to the grand jury investigation.
+As a defendant, you are not entitled to be there, and you're not entitled to have your attorney there.
+Sometimes, people who are the targets of grand jury investigations are subpoenaed there.
+At that point, you can have your attorney advise you on how to move forward related to the grand jury investigation.

 Ultimately, the grand jury is tasked with deciding whether or not charges will be filed.
-They evaluate evidence and they make decisions on whether or not the government has met certain burdens in order to charge somebody with certain federal crimes.
+They evaluate evidence and determine whether the government has met certain burdens to charge somebody with certain federal crimes.

 Does Police Have To Inform Me Of What I Am Being Investigated For?

-The police do not have to inform you of exactly what you are being investigated for.
-A lot of times they lie about why they're there and they start talking about one thing so that they can kind of butter you up and then move into the real reason that they're there.
+The police do not have to inform you exactly what you are being investigated for.
+A lot of times, they lie about why they're there.
+They start talking about one thing so that they can kind of butter you up and then move on to the real reason that they're there.

-Not only do they not have to tell you why they're there, but they can be dishonest about why they're there in an effort to get you to admit something.
-I've even seen them do pretext phone calls where they're having an alleged victim call their target and say a bunch of stuff and they tape record it.
-Obviously, you've seen stuff on TV, which is definitely true, where they will wire-tape phones.
+Not only do they not have to tell you why they're there, but they can be dishonest about why they're there to get you to admit something.
+I've even seen them do pretext phone calls where they're having an alleged victim call their target and say a bunch of stuff, and they tape-record it.
+Obviously, you've seen stuff on TV, which is definitely true, where they will wiretap phones.

 They will have somebody go in with the wire on and have that person talk to people.
 Certainly, when they are there face-to-face, there is no obligation for them to tell you anything, but there's also no obligation for you to say anything.